Shlomo Rechnitz: Honors and awards

 Shlomo Rechnitz is the President of Torath Emeth and he is the first chairman of the board for the Chofetz Chaim Heritage Foundation.
 On August 1, 2012, Rechnitz was the master of ceremonies of the 12th Siyum HaShas event at the MetLife Stadium in New Jersey.
 The event attracted more than 90,000 people and celebrated the conclusion of the 7 1/2-year learning cycle of the Babylonian Talmud.

 Personal life

-Shlomo Rechnitz and his wife Tamar (née Belsky, daughter of Rabbi Yisroel Belsky).
+Shlomo Rechnitz is married to Tamar Rechnitz (née Belsky, daughter of Rabbi Yisroel Belsky).